bcgov/aries-vcr-issuer-agency/README.md

-# aries-vcr-issuer-agency
+# Aries VCR Issuer Agency
-A scalable, multi-tenanted issuer service based on Aries Cloudagent Python to facilitate issuing verifiable credentials to an Aries VCR instance.
+A scalable, multi-tenanted issuer service based on Aries Cloud Agent Python to facilitate issuing verifiable credentials to an Aries VCR instance.